Gjum/gagar/README.md

     pacman -S python-gobject python-cairo pygtk

 to install the GTK dependencies.
 Other distros should have similar packages.

+Someone also got it to work on Mac using MacPorts.

 Run the GUI with